 In Bath and North East Somerset residents living in areas of multiple deprivation are more likely to suffer from poor diet and unhealthy weight than those that do not (See appendix 6).
-Although there are a number of organisations working to tackle food poverty in Bath and North East Somerset including food banks, community kitchens and food redistribution services further action is needed to reduce diet-related inequalities across the local authority area.
+Rising food prices, high costs of healthy food and a lack of access to cooking and transport facilities are all factors that can make it harder for low-income groups to eat healthily and sustainably.
+Although there are a number of organisations working to tackle food poverty in Bath and North East Somerset including food banks, community kitchens and food re-distribution services further action is needed to reduce diet-related inequalities across the local authority area.